Red-State Democrats Have No Good Reason to Vote for Brett Kavanaugh

 It’s true that in recent decades, the right has paid far closer attention than the left to matters of the judiciary; President Trump’s pre-election list of potential Supreme Court nominees was a major reason some conservatives took a flyer on him.
 But the people for whom Brett Kavanaugh’s place on the Supreme Court takes priority over all other electoral issues are unlikely to vote for Democrats in the first place.
 Red-state Dems will be safe focusing on larger slices of the electorate whose mind is on other matters, like health care, jobs, or even immigration.

-The Garland episode also supplies another easy justification for Democrats to say no. Most Republicans were able to expound on a a made-up “Biden Rule” with a straight face in 2016; there is no reason that Democrats should extend any courtesies to a president under a very real investigation who appears to have tapped the nominee most likely to shield him from that investigation.
+The Garland episode also supplies another easy justification for Democrats to say no. Most Republicans found it in themselves to expound on a made-up “Biden Rule” with a straight face in 2016; there is no reason that Democrats should extend any courtesies to a president under a very real investigation who appears to have tapped the nominee most likely to shield him from that investigation.

-5) It’s the Right Thing to Do
+5) It’s the right thing to do

 If the political survival of a Democratic Senator depended on voting for a nominee who is likely to be confirmed anyway, it would be understandable for that senator to grudgingly get on board.
 And there’s certainly an argument to be made that if Collins and Murkowski signal their support for Brett Kavanaugh, lawmakers like Joe Manchin of West Virginia and Heidi Heitkamp of North Dakota would be fools not to join them.